 Guesthouse: These provide basic yet comfortable rooms in a small guesthouse.
-Every couple/single person will have their own room, western toilets and showers are shared, similar to a hostel.
+Every couple/single person will have their own room, with private western facilities.
 Breakfast and dinner is served in the restaurant.

 Three and four star hotels: You will be staying in hotels of three and four star standards for the remainder of the tour.